abcpp12383/ThreeStageBinarization/README.md

 ## Abstract
 The efficient segmentation of foreground text information from the background in degraded color document images is a topic of concern.
 Due to the imperfect preservation of ancient documents over a long period of time, various types of degradation, including staining, yellowing, and ink seepage, have seriously affected the results of image binarization.
 In this paper, a three-stage method is proposed for image enhancement and binarization of degraded color document images by using discrete wavelet transform (DWT) and generative adversarial network (GAN).
 In Stage-1, we use DWT and retain the LL subband images to achieve the image enhancement.
 In Stage-2, the original input image is split into four (Red, Green, Blue and Gray) single-channel images, each of which trains the independent adversarial networks.
 The trained adversarial network models are used to extract the color foreground information from the images.
 In Stage-3, in order to combine global and local features, the output image from Stage-2 and the original input image are used to train the independent adversarial networks for document binarization.
 The experimental results demonstrate that our proposed method outperforms many classical and state-of-the-art (SOTA) methods on the Document Image Binarization Contest (DIBCO) dataset.

+## Citation
+If you find ThreshNet useful in your research, please consider citing:

+    @article{lin2022three,
+      title={Three-stage binarization of color document images based on discrete wavelet transform and generative adversarial networks}, author={Lin, Yu-Shian and Ju, Rui-Yang and Chen, Chih-Chia and Lin, Ting-Yu and Chiang, Jen-Shiun}, journal={arXiv preprint arXiv:2211.16098},
+      year={2022}
+    }

 ## Requirements
 * Linux (Ubuntu)
 * Python >= 3.6 (Pytorch)